Enhanced Climbing Image Nudged Elastic Band method with Hessian Eigenmode Alignment: Discussion

+The alignment check \(\alpha > \alpha_{tol}\) serves two purposes: it ensures the dimer's minimum mode is sufficiently aligned with the NEB tangent to maintain Householder stability, and it guards against the dimer wandering to a saddle unrelated to the reaction coordinate.
+Even when \(\alpha\) is high, the dimer may translate far from the initial climbing-image position, potentially finding a different first-order saddle.
+The adaptive penalty (Eq. \ref{eq:linear_penalty}) and the force-based success criterion (\(F_{new} < F_{CI}\)) limit such excursions: if the dimer moves off-path without reducing the force, the threshold is raised and the NEB resumes control.
+After a successful dimer step, the arc-length reparameterization redistributes images evenly along the updated path, preventing the band from becoming stretched.
+This combination ensures the dimer accelerates convergence toward the saddle of interest rather than diverging to unrelated stationary points.
 Starting the MMF early can lead to a separate, higher energy saddle when seeded with a poor initial path.
-Consider the keto-enol tautomerism of vinyl alcohol, \texttt{14\_vinyl\_alcohol}.
-An interesting aside involves the initial conditions for this system.
+Consider the keto-enol tautomerism of vinyl alcohol, \texttt{14\_vinyl\_alcohol}, where the initial conditions of the indexing in the reactant and product change calculations markedly.
 The IRA \cite{gundeIRAShapeMatching2021} algorithm in this instance, when applied to the endpoints, re-orders the H atom to drive a 1,2-hydrogen shift along the C-C bond.
 Although energetically unfavorable, this permutation yields a lower Euclidean distance than the chemically correct 1,3-arch.
 An initial path generated from the permuted endpoints forces the hydrogen atom through the dense electron density of the C-C bond, creating a massive artificial steric barrier.
-Purely geometric alignment metrics can't handle such situations, though for many cases including this one, masking the hydrogen atoms and aligning the heavier elements before using the Constrained Shortest Distance Assignments or CShDA or point group symmetry measures \cite{gundeSOFIFindingPoint2024} can fix ordering concerns.
-To keep our focus on the RONEB, we report results based on the coordinates from the initial structures without alignment, as the endpoint alignment forms part of the initial path considerations not covered here, but actively worked on for a follow-up.
+Purely geometric alignment metrics cannot handle such situations, though for many cases including this one, masking the hydrogen atoms and aligning the heavier elements before using the Constrained Shortest Distance Assignments (CShDA), or point group symmetry measures \cite{gundeSOFIFindingPoint2024} can fix ordering concerns.
+To keep our focus on the OCI-NEB, we report results based on the coordinates from the initial structures without alignment, as the endpoint alignment forms part of the initial path considerations not covered here, but actively worked on for a follow-up.

-The efficiency of the hybrid RONEB scheme relies on three coupled parameters that govern the ``handover'' from the collective band optimization to the dimer saddle search.
-We interpret these physically as follows:

-\begin{itemize} \item \textbf{The Patience Factor} This relative force threshold, configured by \texttt{ci\_mmf\_after\_rel}, determines the degree of path relaxation required before a MMF calculation begins.
-A high value (e.g., \(0.8 \times F_{init}\)) implies high ``trust'' in the initial path, attempting to snap to the saddle early to minimize collective gradient calls.
-A low value (e.g., \(0.2 \times F_{init}\)) enforces ``patience,'' effectively delaying the handover until the NEB has resolved the major features of the reaction valley and the climbing image is strictly positioned within the quadratic basin of the transition state.